poezio/poezio/doc/source/configuration.rst

         If ``true``, information about the Operation System you're using will be sent when requested by anyone
-        Set to ``false`` if you don't want people to know these informations.
+        Set to ``false`` if you don't want people to know these information.

         Note that this information will not be sent if :term:`send_poezio_info` is False